 Assemble proper materials for the job.
 This includes the appropriate cement, primer and applicator for the size of piping system to be assembled.
+See Tables for guidelines to estimate the amount of cement required.

 Step 2 Cut Pipe

 Pipe must be cut as square as possible.
 (A diagonal cut reduces bonding area in the most effective part of the joint.)
 Use a handsaw and miter box or a mechanical saw.